LD4/entity_metadata_management/docs/0.1/index.md

 ## 2. Architecture
 {: #architecture}

 This specification provides an API via which Entity Metadata Providers can publish information about changes in entity metadata, which Entity Metadata Consumers can follow.
-Changes in entity metadata over time are communicated from providers to consumers via _Entity Change Activities_{:.term} that describe a change to an entity.
+Changes in entity metadata over time are communicated from providers to consumers via _Entity Change Activities_{:.term}.
 These are collected together in _Change Set_{:.term} documents that are organized under an _Entry Point_{:.term} as shown in the diagram below.

 #### Entity Metadata Management API Architecture representing changes using Activity Streams
 <img src="{{site.baseurl}}/assets/images/figures/EMM_API_Architecture.png">